Metropolitan State University of Denver

 8-possess the basic qualities of integrity and honesty.

 What do you do if you do not get accepted your first time to vet school?
 Contact the vet schools to see if they have suggestions to strengthen your application.
 Strengthen what you consider to be the weakest parts of your application.
-Improve your interview skills.
+Improve your interview skills for schools requiring interviews.
 Take more rigorous upper division science courses, or consider, a Master’s Program.
 Obtain additional veterinary and animal experience.
 Do science research, volunteer work, community outreach, internships and leadership activities.

 Colorado State University: Office of the Dean